Supreme Court of Canada: Sessions

+Since 1970 and the introduction of the Official Languages Act, all judgments of the Court are fully bilingual, released in both official languages.
+Prior to 1970, the decisions were written in the language of the individual judges.
+If only one judge wrote a decision, it would be in the language chosen by that judge.
+If more than one judge wrote reasons in a case, there could be a mixture of English and French reasons.
+In July 2025, the Court announced that it will begin the process of translating the 6,000 judgments which were rendered prior to 1970, so that eventually the entire set of the Court's reasons will be bilingual.
+The translation will begin with a list of 25 judgments selected by an advisory panel as some of the most significant cases.

 A puisne justice of the Supreme Court is referred to as The Honourable Mr/Madam Justice and the chief justice as Right Honourable.
 At one time, judges were addressed as "My Lord" or "My Lady" during sessions of the court, but it has since discouraged this style of address and has directed lawyers to use the simpler "Justice", "Mr Justice" or "Madam Justice".
 The designation "My Lord/My Lady" continues in many provincial superior courts and in the Federal Court of Canada and Federal Court of Appeal, where it is optional.

 Every four years, the Judicial Compensation and Benefits Commission makes recommendations to the federal government about the salaries for federally appointed judges, including the judges of the Supreme Court.
 That recommendation is not legally binding on the federal government, but the federal government is generally required to comply with the recommendation unless there is a very good reason to not do so.
 The chief justice receives $370,300 while the puisne justices receive $342,800 annually.